mehdibaha/raspberry/README.md

 3. Eject the SD card, it's ready for its first boot.

-### Install Raspbian (or other OS)
+### Install Raspbian
-When you boot the Raspberry Pi for the first time, NOOBs asks you to choose an OS to install.
+When you boot the Raspberry Pi for the first time, choose Raspbian as the OS to install (it's pre-installed + really nice).

-We recommend choosing Raspbian as it is the default OS pre-installed in NOOBS (also, it's really nice).

 The install should take some time to complete (~30 minutes), and then you should be all set!